inspektor-gadget/inspektor-gadget/docs/devel/CONTRIBUTING.md

 #### Non-Kubernetes

-The local-gadget integration tests for non-Kubernetes containers directly interact with container runtime.
+The `ig` integration tests for non-Kubernetes containers directly interact with container runtime.
 The tests assume that you already have the desired container runtime installed.
 Currently supported runtime is `docker` only, You can run the test using: